RNA-Seq - DEG Analysis Methods

 • Assess the impact of the DEG method on the downstream gene set enrichment analysis?

-• Plot the performance of the DEG methods in form of ROC curves and/or record their AUC values.
-A consensus DEG set or the one from the Howard et al. (2013) paper could be used as a ‘pseudo’ ground truth result.
+• Plot the performance of the DEG methods in thevform of ROC curves and record their AUC values.
+A consensus DEG set or the one from the Howard et al. (2013) paper could be used as the ‘pseudo’ ground truth result.

 2. Comparison of DEG analysis methods